scikit-learn/enhancement_proposals/slep019/proposal.rst

 last for two weeks and which must reach at least two-thirds positive majority of the cast votes.

-A Core Contributor may belong to multiple core roles.
+A Core Contributor may belong to multiple core teams.

 Evolve the Technical Committee into a Steering Committee
 ========================================================